Essential Oils for Seasonal Allergies

 Lavender:

-Known for its anti-histamine properties, Lavender helps reduce inflammation, stress and tension, calm the mind and enhance the other oils in this blend for optimal effectiveness.
+Known for its anti-histamine properties, Lavender helps reduce inflammation, stress, and tension, calming the mind and enhancing the effectiveness of other oils in this blend.
 An animal study showed lavender inhibits histamine and inflammatory protein release from mast cells.
-These results indicate that lavender oil inhibits immediate-type allergic reactions by inhibition of mast cell degranulation in-vivo and in-vitro.
-Additional research found the medicinal compounds in lavender oil help to inhibit the production of histamine and suppress inflammatory responses in the airways.
+These results indicate that lavender oil inhibits immediate-type allergic reactions by inhibition of mast cell degranulation in vivo and in vitro.
+Additional research found that the medicinal compounds in lavender oil help to inhibit the production of histamine and suppress inflammatory responses in the airways.

 Manuka:

-This amazing oil from New Zealand is known to quickly and easily reduce the production of histamine, relax the nervous system and support a reduction in systemic inflammation.
+This remarkable oil from New Zealand is known to quickly and easily reduce histamine production, relax the nervous system, and support a reduction in systemic inflammation.
 Manuka honey is created by bees after pollinating the flowers of the Manuka plant.
 Manuka essential oil shares many of the properties of the honey.

-Research found that Manuka honey was found to inhibit mast cell degranulation.
+Research has found that Manuka honey inhibits mast cell degranulation.

 Blue Tansy:

 Known for neutralizing histamine and helping to control allergic reactions.
 Key constituents such as sabinene and camphor contribute to blue tansy’s anti-inflammatory properties, including its ability to counteract allergic discomfort by reducing the levels of histamine in the body.
-It helps enhance the properties of the other oils in the blend and will help you relax your mind and body.
+This helps enhance the properties of other oils in the blend, promoting relaxation of both mind and body.

 Ravensara:

-Known to reduce allergic reactions and fight inflammation.
-Research found that inhalation of ravensera essential oil reduces the allergic reactions and helps your body build resistance and modulate reactions to allergenic substances.
+Known to reduce allergic reactions and fight inflammation, Ravensara essential oil has been found to reduce allergic reactions and help the body build resistance and modulate responses to allergenic substances through inhalation.
 Ravensara is also an expectorant that helps strengthen the lungs and the respiratory system.
-Components of Ravensara like limonene and methyl eugenol helps support the immune system by preventing bacterial and fungal infections.
+Components of Ravensara, like limonene and methyl eugenol, help support the immune system by preventing bacterial and fungal infections.
 It inhibits the growth of fungus, including mold, and even kills their spores.

 Rosemary: